 Kent A. Bronson is an experienced and aggressive litigator who has been representing injured stockholders, consumers, and small businesses in complex commercial litigation for over two decades.
-Mr. Bronson’s practice areas include stockholder class action and derivative litigation, mergers & acquisition litigation, consumer fraud litigation, and others.
+A Partner at Milberg, his practice areas include stockholder class action and derivative litigation, mergers & acquisition litigation, consumer fraud litigation, and others.

 Mr. Bronson is based in New York and resides in central New Jersey.
 He has been involved in litigation in state and federal courts across the country, resulting in the recovery of hundreds of millions of dollars, significant corporate governance reforms, and other important benefits for injured stockholders, consumers, and small businesses.